-The major drawback of purchasing a home using a HECM Reverse Mortgage is that it requires a large down payment.
-The down payment must be sufficient to meet the loan to value ratio required for a Reverse Mortgage.
-And – as with a regular Reverse Mortgage – you may not have any other loans against your home, meaning that you cannot get a second mortgage or other type of home equity loan to help you pay the costs of purchasing the home.
+The major drawback of purchasing a home using a HECM reverse mortgage is that it requires a large down payment.
+The down payment must be sufficient to meet the loan to value ratio required for a reverse mortgage.
+And – as with a regular reverse mortgage – you may not have any other loans against your home, meaning that you cannot get a second mortgage or other types of home equity loan to help you pay the costs of purchasing the home.

-Depending on your age and the value of your property, you may need to bring as much as half of the home's value to the table yourself in order to purchase the home.
+Depending on your age and the value of your property, you may need to bring half of the home’s value to the table yourself (or more) in order to purchase the home.